GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

     - fixed loss of feudal contracts

 Tradition: The Rut
     - Rut was a bit too frequent happening every year.
-Changing to occur every three years
+Changing to occur once a decade

 Tradition: Familial Familiarity
     - Accidentally disabled Purer/Purest-Blooded inheritance, should be working again